 The Commonwealth Court of Pennsylvania approved the use of a portion of the Penn Treaty and American Network estate assets to continue funding the guaranty associations' ongoing claims obligations and administration expenses as early access distributions to the guaranty associations.
 This relieved LTC Re of monthly funding obligations under the Interim Services Agreement with the Receiver for a period of time.
-LTC Re notified the Association that these early access payments would reduce the principal and interest obligations under the notes the Association issued to LTC Re.
+LTC Re notified the Association that these early access payments would reduce the principal and interest obligations under the notes the Association executed with LTC Re.
 The Association paid off both promissory notes with LTC Re on December 15, 2017 with payments totaling approximately \$89,646,994.
 The note payoff amounts reflected the deduction of approximately \$9,353,174 of early access funding credits as of the December 15, 2017 pay-off date.
 There was no penalty for the prepayment of the notes in full.
 With the payoff of the notes, the Association has no amounts currently owing to LTC Re.
+The remaining early access distributions were credited to the Association's notional account used by LTC Re to track the necessity for additional Association funds.

-The Association will continue to monitor the multiple decade runoff administration of its Penn Treaty and American Network obligations to determine whether any additional funding will be required for the 10% of the discounted obligations amount that was not required in the initial funding to LTC Re or whether additional funding is otherwise required under the coinsurance agreements.
-The need for additional funding will be impacted by the actual experience of the block of business when compared to the assumptions in the actuarial model, the Association's share of the investment returns realized by LTC Re, the ultimate allocation and distribution of Penn Treaty and American Network assets, and the financial impact of any premium rate increases that may be approved and implemented.
+The Association will continue to monitor the multiple decade runoff administration of its Penn Treaty and American Network obligations, through the notional account reporting each April, to determine whether any additional funding will be required for the 10% of the discounted obligations amount that was not required in the initial funding to LTC Re or whether additional funding is otherwise required under the coinsurance agreements.
+The need for additional funding will be impacted by the actual experience of the block of business when compared to the assumptions in the actuarial model, the Association's share of the investment returns realized by LTC Re, the ultimate allocation and distribution of Penn Treaty and American Network assets, and the financial impact of the ongoing implementation of the premium rate increase that was approved by the Texas Commissioner of Insurance on July 2, 2018.
 The Association's exposure for additional funding, if any, may not be known for several decades.

-As a result of the \$130 million Class B Assessment that was distributed on October 13, 2017, the Association received six protests, representing twenty-eight member insurance companies.
+As a result of the \$130 million Class B Assessment that was distributed on October 13, 2017, the Association received five properly filed protests, representing twenty-eight member insurance companies.
 These twenty-eight member insurance companies' assessments amounted to \$48,812,701.
-All the involved companies paid their assessments as required by statute.
-Agreements have been executed with respect to five of the six protests in which the Association and the protesting member insurance company mutually requested the Commissioner of Insurance stay taking any action while the parties discussed the basis of the protests.
-The Association continues to be in discussion with the companies.
-While the outcome of the protests cannot be predicted with certainty, management believes that any liabilities that may result from these proceedings will not have a material adverse effect on the Association's liquidity, financial position or results of operations.
+All of the involved companies paid their assessments as required by statute.
+The Association has resolved the protests to the satisfaction of four of the protestors and those protests have been withdrawn.
+The Association continued discussions with the remaining protestor and the parties reached a tentative settlement in 2018.
+As of year-end 2018, the settlement has not been finalized as a dependent action by the Texas Commissioner of Insurance must occur first.